 There is no official time when you are required to tell an employer about your student immigration status.
 Most employers will ask you either in the first or second interview.
 Be honest about your situation, but also be informed.
 It is very important for international students to be comfortable with the restrictions and authorizations on their work status as employers very rarely know it all.
 Be confident, and be upfront.
 Ideally, the employer will understand that the skills and global perspectives you bring to the company will far outweigh extra measures needed to hire you.

 Target employers with a history of hiring international employees.
-You can access GoinGlobal through OrangeLink, and myvisajobs.com.
-These tools list companies that have sponsored H-1B employment visas in the past.
-The latter also includes companies that have sponsored for U.S. Permanent Residency.
+You can access myvisajobs.com and see companies that have sponsored H-1B employment visas in the past.

 Internships provide career-related experience and increase your networking contacts.
-Shadowing professionals on the job (externships) for a day or two can also provide key insights about careers and expand your pool of contacts.
+Shadowing professionals on the job for a day can also provide key insights about careers and expand your pool of contacts.

 Resumes in the U.S. may be different from CVs in your home country.
 U.S. resumes do not include personal information such as marital status, date of birth, or photographs.
 They tend to be one page long and are focused on presenting information relevant to the position.
 When listing overseas experience, it may be helpful to offer a brief explanation about companies or educational experiences that are unfamiliar to U.S. employers (for example, “the second largest marketing firm in China” or “the top university in Brazil").